-The FIA's Action for Road Safety is a global campaign, focusing the federation's resources on helping it's member organisations around the globe to educate and advocate for safer roads, vehicles and behaviours.
+The FIA's Action for Road Safety is a global campaign, focusing the federation's resources on helping its member organisations around the globe to educate and advocate for safer roads, vehicles and behaviours.

 The FIA has a long and distinguished history in promoting road safety.
 For many years the Federation has lobbied for improved legislation, infrastructure and vehicle safety technologies on an international scale.

-Road safety is fast becoming a global problem with 1.3 million people losing their lives and 50 million others seriously injured annually as a result of road accidents.
+Road safety is a global problem with 1.3 million people losing their lives and 50 million others seriously injured annually as a result of road accidents.
 It is estimated that by 2020 road traffic accidents will claim 2 million lives each year – more then any other global pandemic.

-On May 11th 2011 the FIA launched its Action for Road Safety in support of the United Nations’ Decade of Action for Road Safety.
+On 11 May 2011 the FIA launched its Action for Road Safety in support of the United Nations’ Decade of Action for Road Safety.
 The FIA’s initiative aims to lower the alarming figures associated with global road accidents and to spread the safer motoring message.

-The FIA Action for Road Safety campaign has been enthusiastically championed by the motorsport community and well-known figures including: Emerson Fittipaldi, Michael Schumacher, Sebastian Vettel, Sébastien Loeb, Yvan Muller and Monisha Kaltenborn who have fiercely backed the campaign’s simple message of safer motoring and safer road use.
+The FIA Action for Road Safety campaign has been enthusiastically championed by the motorsport community and well-known figures including Sebastian Vettel, Emerson Fittipaldi, Michael Schumacher, Sébastien Loeb, Yvan Muller and Monisha Kaltenborn who have fiercely backed the campaign’s simple message of safer motoring and safer road use.